ZeroOne3010/yetanotherhueapi/README.md

 Yet Another Hue API
 ===================

-This is a Java 8 API for the Philips Hue lights.
-It does not use the official Hue SDK but instead accesses the REST API of the Philips Hue Bridge directly.
+This is a Java 8 API for the Philips Hue lights.<sup>1</sup> It does not use the official Hue SDK but instead accesses the REST API of the Philips Hue Bridge directly.
 This library has been confirmed to work with the Philips Hue Bridge API version 1.28.0.